-Orthopaedic surgeons at Brigham and Women’s Faulkner Hospital now offer outpatient partial knee replacement and hip replacement surgery, allowing patients to return home on the same day as their surgery.
+Orthopaedic surgeons at Brigham and Women’s Faulkner Hospital now offer outpatient partial knee replacement and outpatient total hip replacement surgery, allowing patients to return home on the same day as their surgery.
 For the members of the multidisciplinary care team that interacts with the patient from the time they are admitted for surgery in the morning until they are discharged early in the evening, this means working together seamlessly to ensure the patient is fully prepared to go home at the end of the day.
 It’s a challenge that the team here at BWFH has mastered—in fact, they recently celebrated 60 successful same-day joint replacement cases with no readmissions!

 Patients who have met the criteria for same-day joint replacement services are given detailed instructions on how best to prepare for surgery and what to expect when they go home from the hospital.
 Their cases are scheduled in the morning, allowing them time to recovery on an inpatient unit for much of the day.
 There they recover from anesthesia, receive education from their nurse and are tested by physical therapy to ensure they will be safe when it’s time to go home around 8 pm.